• Skip to main content

 Because of your hand position, doing chin-ups results in extension of the shoulder joint, meaning your upper arm is pulled down and back close to the side of your body.

+In contrast to a chin-up, the pull-up uses a wider-than-shoulder-width, pronated grip, or palms-away overhand grip.
 The pronated grip is not such an efficient position for pulling, making this variation a little more challenging.

 The most challenging version of this exercise is wide grip pull-ups, where the hands are placed well outside shoulder-width apart.